bds-ailab/syn2real/docs/README.md

     docker compose up
     ```

-## Important services
+## 🎯 Important services

+\
+This repository contains multiples services, allowing different processes:

-1. controlnet_sdxl: This service contains all the training & evaluation scripts for Controlnet-SDXL using FMLE experiments.
+1. **controlnet_sdxl**: This service contains all the training & evaluation scripts for Controlnet-SDXL using FMLE experiments.
 The script [launch.sh](../src/controlnet_sdxl/launch.sh) starts the training of controlnet using previous checkpoints and a given dataset, it can be used to launch to the experiment on FMLE. the script will automatically create the output folders using the name given as argument.

-    ```
+    ```env
     # Complete the output path of the checkpoints
     export OUTPUT_DIR="/out/..."
     # The original stable diffusion xl weights (don't modify)